KoppesEA/Miscelaneous_NGS_Scripts/README.md

 # Miscelaneous_NGS_Scripts
 Various and sundry collection of scripts I've used for NGS analysis

 ### `ScriptForStrandedness.sh`
 Strandededness check for RNA-Seq using ReSQC and Bedops

 ### `GTF_Ensembl_Gene_IDextraction_Mmusv104.sh`
 gene_ID and gene_name extraction from ensembl GTF (Mmus GRCm39 as example) to a tsv conversion table

 ### `GTF_Ensembl_PWSextraction_v104.sh`
 Extraction of the PWS imprinted domain genes on Mmus Chr7 based on genomic coordinates from ensembl GTF (Mmus GRCm39 as example)

+### `md5sum_script.sh` and `md5sum_script_gunzip.sh`
+short bash scripts to get md5 checksum. used prior to NCBI/Geo upload

 ## References